Morocco Guided Walking Holiday

 Ouarzazate - Hotel Sultana Royal & Golf

-Enjoy a taste of desert paradise in this luxurious hotel, complete with landscaped gardens where palm and olive trees, mimosa, laurel and roses grow.
+Enjoy a taste of desert paradise in this hotel, complete with landscaped gardens where palm and olive trees, mimosa, laurel and roses grow.

 Marrakech - Riad Palais Sebban